ganrad/nodejs-aks-cosmosdb-po-api/README.md

 In the **Frontend IP configuration** pane, you should see two IP addresses.
 Use either one of the IP addresses to access the purchase order service REST endpoint eg., http://[IP address]/orders

-6. Use the test scripts in the *test-scripts* folder of this project to fetch, add, update & delete purchase orders.
+4. Use the test scripts in the *test-scripts* folder of this project to fetch, add, update & delete purchase orders.
 Update the REST API URLs in the scripts to point to your App Service end-point.
 The test scripts invoke the REST API's exposed by this Nodejs application.
 Invoke the *test-scripts/insert-orders.sh* script from a terminal window (or a browser based REST Client such as Postman or ARC) to create purchase orders in the backend Azure CosmosDB document repository.
 Verify the purchase order documents got created/updated/deleted in the Azure CosmosDB database via the Azure portal.

-7. After you are done testing the application, you can use the Azure portal to delete the **Resource Group** in which all the resources were deployed.
+5. After you are done testing the application, you can use the Azure portal to delete the **Resource Group** in which all the resources were deployed.
+This will delete all resources provisioned in Azure and VSTS (Project).

 ![alt tag](./images/B-13.PNG)